alpaddesai/FinancialAccounting/README.md

 # Mutual Funds Project

-The project provides an introduction to Financial Reporting and Financial Accounting
+The project provides an introduction to Mutual Funds Project

 Confidential information is not displayed.
-Please download the executable in for details from https://github.com/alpaddesai/FinancialAccounting/releases

 All images are custom by Alpa D Desai

 ## Portfolio
 ![image](PortfolioImage.jpg)